GOM3AT4O/PavementEye/README.md

 pip install -r requirements.txt
 ```

+3. Before you run the system, create a cassandra keysapce and table.
+The details of creation can be found in `scripts/cassandra.cql`.
+It contains all queries used for the creation.

-3. Just type this in terminal and every thing will be ready:
+4. Just type this in terminal and every thing will be ready:
 ```powershell
 cd scripts
 ./run.ps1